LegalScience/ComputationalLegalScienceStudies/MediaLabProjects/Justify/DemoNotes.md

 # Potential Adopters

+## KSG

 Tomorrow with a Harvard professor at Kennedy School of Government.
 Our meeting will be after this but I'm hoping for at least 1 other meeting of that type in the near term with a MIT-Harvard prof. of a, I suspect, similar bent.

-And in D.C.
+## And in D.C.
 Apr 14, 15:

+## DOE

-B. Dept Of energy office of Advance Manufacturing.
+Dept Of energy office of Advance Manufacturing.
 The kinds of decisions they're interested in supporting are:
 - What "areas" should we be funding
 - Which specific proposals should we be funding.

-C. World Bank
+## World Bank

 Engaging citizen in developing nations in assessing public policy

+## Deloitte:

-D. Deloitte: specifically a team that is funded to write a report for the federal gov on what the workforce of the government will look like in 2025
+specifically a team that is funded to write a report for the federal gov on what the workforce of the government will look like in 2025

-E: NYU GovLabs, which you know better than I.
+## NYU GovLabs, which you know better than I.

 # Which of Above is Most Likely to Adopt